top of page

 • Use your bed for sleeping 🛌 – The body learns to associate your bed with sleep.
 When individuals use their bed for waking purposes (i.e. work, school, TV), their bed can have the opposite effect...feeling alert not relaxed, making it difficult to fall asleep.
 Sleep deprivation can lead to depression, slow reaction time, hallucinations, weight gain, and adverse health issues (i.e. heart, blood pressure, diabetes).

 • Don't force yourself ✋ – If you haven't fallen asleep after a while, do something calming like listening to relaxing music or journaling.
-Avoid TV, phone screens or anything stimulating that could lead you to be more awake.
+Avoid TV, phone screens or anything stimulating that could make you more awake.

 • Avoid caffeine, alcohol and nicotine ☕️ – Consumption can affect your quality of sleep.
 Caffeine can stay in your body for up to 12-hours!
 Even decaf has some caffeine.